 Under the ocean, two little colorful fish are born.

 A hungry Otter is obsessed with perfection.
-His desire to live in a perfect world may cost him the chance for happiness in the real world.
+His desire to live in a perfect world may cost him the chance for happiness.

 Take a Deep Breath!

-A woman hears about a crime and remembers being assaulter.
+A woman hears about a crime and remembers being assaulted.
 She has to decide whether to stay safe inside her home, or be brave and go outside.